louiscklaw/nextjs-upload-file-tryout/src/doc/docs/getting-started-with-appcircle.md

 import ContentRef from '@site/src/components/ContentRef';

-# Getting Started With Appcircle
+# Getting Started With upload-file-tryout

 Appcircle is a mobile CI/CD platform which makes it easy for you to manage the lifecycle of your mobile applications.